Dr. Paul Saphier Leads New Jersey Arm of Global Clinical Trial to Improve the Standard of Care for Brain Bleeds

 “That’s typically where the care ends,” adds.
 Dr. Saphier.
 “Over the past 50 or 60 years, neurosurgeons have not operated on intracranial hemorrhages because research hasn’t supported the case for doing so.
 However, we will continue to see high mortality and disability rates if we don’t take steps forward to strategically study new surgical therapies that could ultimately save and improve lives.”

 Using sophisticated imaging and technology, the Artemis device facilitates S.E.E.I.N.G. (short for Surgical Endoscopic Evacuation of Intracranial Hemorrhage with Neuro-navigational Guidance), a procedure whereby surgeons evacuate large brain hemorrhages through very small incisions in the skull.
 This allows effective treatment of the most dangerous brain hemorrhages without exposing patients to the risks of an open surgical procedure.
-Dr. Saphier and his colleagues at ANS have used Artemis technology on approximately 100 patients since its approval by the FDA.
+Dr. Saphier and his colleagues at Altair Health have used Artemis technology on approximately 100 patients since its approval by the FDA.

 While Dr. Saphier cautions the treatment is not suited for all brain bleed patients, he says many of the outcomes he has seen have been promising.